MartinThoma/MartinThoma.github.io/_posts/2012-03-11-computer-science-jokes.md

 title: Computer Science Jokes
 author: Martin Thoma
 date: 2012-03-11 00:04:54.000000000 +01:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- funny
-- Joke
-- Computer science
+tags: funny, Joke, Computer science
 featured_image: 2012/03/face-grin-fun-joke-thumb.png
 ---
 <div class="info">You have to read <a href="http://stackoverflow.com/q/234075/562769">What is your best programmer joke?</a>, <a href="http://stackoverflow.com/q/218123/562769">What was the strangest coding standard rule that you were forced to follow?</a> and <a href="http://stackoverflow.com/q/184618/562769">What is the best comment in source code you have ever encountered?</a></div>